Dual $r$-Rank Decomposition and Its Applications: Introduction

 {T{ HEOREM}}[section] [theorem]{L{ EMMA}} [theorem]{C{ OROLLARY}} [theorem]{P{ ROPOSITION}} {R{ EMARK}}[section] {D{ EFINITION}}[section] {A{ LGORITHM}}[section] {E{ XAMPLE}}[section] {P{ ROBLEM}}[section] {A{ SSUMPTION}}[section]

-The dual number was first proposed by Cliford {\cite{Clifford1873}} in 1873, then Study \cite{Study1891} gave a specific form of it.
-Subsequently, the dual algebra develops rapidly and has been widely applied to dynamic analysis of spatial mechanisms, sensor calibration, robotics and other fields (see {\cite{Falco2018,Pennestr2018,Udwadia2020,Yang2010}}).
+Clifford firstly proposed the dual number {\cite{Clifford1873}} in 1873, then Study \cite{Study1891} gave its specific form.
+Subsequently, the dual algebra has developed rapidly and been widely applied to dynamic analysis of spatial mechanisms, sensor calibration, robotics and other fields (see {\cite{Falco2018,Pennestr2018,Udwadia2020,Yang2010}}).
 In recent years, some researches of dual matrix, dual generalized inverse, dual equation and their applications have further promoted the development of dual algebra theory and its applications (see {\cite{Angeles2012, Belzile2019, Condurache2012,Falco2018,Gutin2021lma,Pennestr2009}}).